Harithaa2k25/MiniProject1/README.md

-# EMPLOYEE CHECK-IN
+# EMPLOYEE CHECK-IN & CHECK-OUT

 > OVERVIEW

-This is a general architecture and workflow approach for building a Command Line Interface (CLI) based Employee Check-In System using Kotlin.
-The system is designed to track employee check-ins per day and ensure each employee checks in only once per day.
+This is a general architecture and workflow approach for building a Command Line Interface (CLI) based Employee Check-In and Check-Out System using Kotlin.
+The system is designed to track employee check-ins and check-outs per day and ensure each employee checks-in and check-outs only once per day.

 >  DATA CLASSES